 EOP Application Process

-• Must have a GPA range of 72 and above (exceptions are allowed on a case by case basis)
+• Must have a GPA range of 72-82 (exceptions are allowed on a case by case basis)

-• Must demonstrate potential for completing a college program; and
+• Must demonstrate potential for completing a college program

 New York State has laid out specific income guidelines that dictate eligibility for the EOP program.
 Please review this info carefully.